ebd622/springboot-crud-mysql-vuejs-k8/README.md

 ![GitHub Logo](/img/k8_crud_diagram.svg)

 Prerequisites: An [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers) must be deployed in a cluster, otherwise an Ingress resource has no effect.
+For example, [Nginx ingress controller](https://docs.nginx.com/nginx-ingress-controller/installation/) can be installed.